 It’s the bane of many people’s existence in Westfield: PARKING.
 Whether you’re a daily commuter or a patron of the downtown shopping district, you’ve had to deal with meters, permits, pay stations, or–eek!–a dreaded parking ticket.
-Here are our Top Ten Westfield Parking Tips to help you avoid any headaches!
+Here are our Top Ten Tips for Parking in Westfield NJ, to help you avoid any headaches!

 UPDATED 10/20/17 New parking meters (2017) also take credit/debit cards, and parking app!

 There are additional free times in SOME of the municipal lots.
 See the Town website:

 1.)
 Westfield NJ Parking Brochure